Celebrating Black History Month with WP Engine Rise

 Brian: It’s important that we celebrate Black History Month—full stop.
 Not just in the workplace but in every place.
 Having said that, it’s important in the workplace because the work environment is not one that we can control.
 By that I mean it is not a place where I alone can choose who comes and goes.
 It is a shared place where our differences must intermingle.
 As a result, Black History Month, along with other celebrations, helps create the understanding necessary for those differences to become assets instead of liabilities.

-WP Engine will continue to build on groups like Represents and the initiatives these employees are spearheading.
-If you’re interested in learning more about being an employee at WP Engine, visit our Careers Page and stay tuned to the WP Engine blog for more about groups like Represents and the events they have scheduled.
+WP Engine will continue to build on groups like Rise and the initiatives these employees are spearheading.
+If you’re interested in learning more about being an employee at WP Engine, visit our Careers Page and stay tuned to the WP Engine blog for more about groups like Rise and the events they have scheduled.